 '''

 define base

 TYPE

 base

 SERVER NAME

 server1

-ADMIN EMAIL

-root@dmfserver
+ADMIN_EMAIL root@dmfserver

 HOME DIR

 /dmf/home

 TMP_DIR

 /dmf/tmp

 /dmf/spool

 SPOOL_DIR

 JOURNAL DIR

 /dmf/journals

 JOURNAL SIZE

 OV KEY FILE

 /dmf/home/ovkeys

 enddef

 '''

-• The SERVER_NAME parameter is required when using the Parallel Data Mover Option.
+The SERVER_NAME parameter is required when using the Parallel Data Mover Option.
 The hostname of the machine that is running the DMF and OpenVault servers in this case is server1 (so OV_SERVER is not specified).

-- /dmf/tmp must be or be in a CXFS filesystem when using the Parallel Data Mover Option. - The /dmf/spool directory must be or be in a CXFS filesystem when using the Parallel Data Mover Option. - A new journal file will be created after the present file reaches 10 million bytes. - OpenVault must be configured as the mounting service for tape drives that are used by parallel data mover nodes.
+- /dmf/tmp must either be a CXFS filesystem or be in a CXFS filesystem when using the Parallel Data Mover Option. - The /dmf/spool directory must either be a CXFS filesystem or be in a CXFS filesystem when using the Parallel Data Mover Option. - A new journal file will be created after the present file reaches 10 million bytes. - OpenVault must be configured as the mounting service for tape drives that are used by parallel data mover nodes.
 The /dmf/home/ovkeys file must be visible to the DMF server node and all parallel data mover nodes, therefore it must be in a CXFS filesystem.